wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 Some providers use personal access tokens rather than access keys and secret keys.
 In such a case, the personal access token can be stored in this variable.
 If the provider uses a personal access token, you can store it here, basically, othewise presume that an access key and a secret key are utilised.

-##### digital ocean - Login to your digital ocean account and go to the API submenu (on the left bottom) and generate a "Digital Ocean Personal Access Token".
+**digital ocean** - Login to your digital ocean account and go to the API submenu (on the left bottom) and generate a "Digital Ocean Personal Access Token".
 This will give you a personal access token which you can paste into your template as the value of the TOKEN variable.

-##### exoscale - exoscale does not need this see ACCESS_KEY and SECRET_KEY
+**exoscale** - exoscale does not need this see ACCESS_KEY and SECRET_KEY

-##### linode - Login to your Linode account, go to your Profile (top right) and select "API Tokens" and from there you can generate a "personal access token" to use as your TOKEN
+**linode** - Login to your Linode account, go to your Profile (top right) and select "API Tokens" and from there you can generate a "personal access token" to use as your TOKEN

-##### Vultr - Login to your vultr account and go to your account on the top right.
+**vultr** - Login to your vultr account and go to your account on the top right.
 Then enable your personal access token and you can set it here.

 -----